RePod/psdle/README.md

 ![psdle](logo/4_psdle.png?raw=true)
 =====

 Improving everyone's favorite online download list, one loop at a time.
+**Downloading/saving files other than the userscript is not required!**

 Doubtful?
 [Check out the Imgur album for some screenshots!](//imgur.com/a/m5Rxw) - [PS+ Support!](//imgur.com/a/46K6L)